 Rachel is a registered nurse and functional medicine certified health coach who is passionate about helping you transform your life using lifestyle detox.
 You have more power than you may realize to change your health outcomes and start living your best life – today!

-The information provided by Upstream Wellness Coaching is for educational and informational purposes only.
-The information provided on this site is not intended to be a substitute for professional advice or care.
+The information provided by Upstream Wellness Coaching is for educational purposes only and is not intended to be a substitute for professional medical advice.
 Please seek the advice of a qualified health care professional in the event something you have read here raises questions or concerns regarding your health.